Gallear History, Family Crest & Coats of Arms

 Early History of the Gallear family

 This web page shows only a small excerpt of our Gallear research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gallear History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Gallear History in all our PDF Extended History products and printed products wherever possible.

 Gallear Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gallear has been recorded under many different variations, including Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Gallear family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Gallear Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Gallear Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gallear family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Gallears were some of the first of the immigrants to arrive in North America: John Gaylord who settled in Nantasket in 1630; William Gaylord settled there the same year.